kitex-contrib/codec-dubbo/README_ENG.md

  }
 ```

-### Service Registry and Service Discovery

-Currently, only **Interface-Level** service discovery based on zookeeper is supported.
-**Application-Level** service discovery and service registration will be supported in subsequent iterations.

 ## Service Registry and Service Discovery

+> Currently, only **Interface-Level** service discovery based on zookeeper is supported. **Application-Level** support is planned in a future release.

 The configurations used for this functionality are divided into the following two levels:
 1. The WithXXX functions in [registry/options.go](https://github.com/kitex-contrib/codec-dubbo/tree/main/registries/zookeeper/registry/options.go) and [resolver/options.go](https://github.com/kitex-contrib/codec-dubbo/tree/main/registries/zookeeper/resolver/options.go) provide registry-level configurations; use these functions to generate ```registry.Registry```